JoeCalvert/JoeCalvert/README.md

 ### `Time for a quick introduction?`
 I'm Joe, a Mechatronics and Robotics student from Leeds.
-Here's a lighting-round overview of who I am and what I do.
+Here's a lightning-round summary of who I am and what I do.

 - 🎓 I'm in my 3rd year of uni, and I plan on undertaking a placement year before completing my Master's